Bitter Melon (Momordica charantia)

 Bitter Melon Cochrane Review (Negative)

-Cochrane systematic review of bitter melon for T2DM.
+Cochrane evidence review of bitter melon for T2DM.

 Insufficient evidence to recommend bitter melon for T2DM; effects modest and inconsistent across trials.
 Standard T2DM management primary.